 - Connecticut policy-makers need to engage with other New England states to develop a comprehensive regional renewable energy policy that will define the best and most cost-effective means to expand renewable energy development in New England and the surrounding regions while meeting environmental goals.

-Brattle principals Samuel Newell, Dean Murphy, Marc Chupka, and Judy Chang, and associate Mariko Geronimo, contributed to the plan, which is available for download following the link below.
+Brattle principals Samuel Newell, Dean Murphy, Marc Chupka, and Judy Chang, and associate Mariko Geronimo, contributed to the plan, which is available for download below.